Renting Real Estate in South Australia

 - How close do you need to be to public transport and other amenities?

 Have you considered the use of a property management service?
 This is a fast, efficient method of finding a rental property, and can take a lot of stress out of the process.
-At LJ Hooker, our Property Management team has a long list of available rental properties across South Australia, and we'll help you find one that fits yours requirements perfectly.
+At LJ Hooker, our Property Management team can keep you informed of available rental properties across South Australia, and help you find one that fits yours requirements.

 The importance of inspections